Ed Rosenthal: Advocacy

 Rosenthal's public battles in the court have focused attention on the question of whether marijuana laws have become more harmful to society than the behavior they were intended to regulate.
 Recent polls show that as many as 80% of Americans support legal access to medical marijuana.
-The Federal Government does not recognize the legitimacy of medical marijuana initiatives passed by individual states, but as of 2017 under the Cole Memorandum, will not be enforcing federal laws against states that have legalized the recreational use such as California, Colorado, Oregon, Maine, Nevada, Massachusetts and Washington.
+The Federal Government does not recognize the legitimacy of medical marijuana initiatives passed by individual states, but beginning in 2013, under the Cole Memorandum, has not enforced federal laws against states that have legalized the recreational use such as California, Colorado, Oregon, Maine, Nevada, Massachusetts and Washington.